omeryagmurlu/olliejs/README.md

 API is able get messages from Ollie, parse them (thank you alchemycs), send commands to Ollie (with a maximum latency of 10 ms ('colors.js' example) with the crappy bluetooth dongle of my laptop :D ).

+Check out the [controller](https://github.com/omeryagmurlu/ollie-controller) I wrote for Ollie with this SDK

 ##Soon, but not now.

 * Macros and orbbasic (they're already done for sphero, just a matter of porting)